startup founder with short hair and a striped shirt looking at a pin board with several elements of product strategy

 Product strategy should not end with launch.
 It should consider how the business will update and maintain the product and support its customers.
 It should have a framework for managing these and the resources the company will need for it.

-Involves everyone associated with the product.
+4. Involves everyone associated with the product.

 As is evident by now, product development consists of many teams and people, and the product strategy should reflect that.
 The strategy is aimed at every one of them – it should convince the stakeholders of its viability, guide the developers regarding its features, and help the marketing team present it to the market.
-And the strategy should define what is expected of everyone – their responsibilities and goals and how they will be assessed.
+The strategy should define what is expected of everyone – their responsibilities and goals and how they will be assessed.

 There are plenty of product strategy templates and guides out there, but before you start filling them up, gain clarity on your audience.